How to Hire Your First Employee | Hiring Guide

 Imagine your ideal candidate

-Before posting your job, write down the characteristics, skills and qualifications you’re looking for in your ideal candidate.
-These attributes will help you craft a job description that attracts the most suitable applicants for your role.
-For example, you might imagine your first employee as being a self-starter with a growth mindset.
-Identifying these qualities early on will help you spot the perfect candidate when they’re sitting in front of you.
+Before posting your job, consider the type of potential employee you want to hire.
+Write down the characteristics, skills and qualifications you’re looking for in your ideal candidate.
+These attributes will help you to create a job description that attracts the most suitable applicants for your role.

 Create a compelling job description

-For small businesses, getting the job posting right is critical for standing out in a crowd of big competitors.
+As a small business, getting the job posting right can help you to stand out in a crowd of big competitors.
 Start with an engaging summary of the role and clearly describe what the job entails.
 To attract candidates who enjoy working at small companies, explain that you’re hiring your first employee and are excited to be expanding your business.
+You can find the best talent for your vacant position by including the following elements in your job description:

-• Accurate job title
+• accurate job title

-• Overview of your company
+• overview of your company

-• Key job duties and responsibilities
+• key job duties and responsibilities

-• Required and preferred skills
+• required and preferred skills

-• Employee benefits or perks
+• employee benefits or perks

 Identify your top candidates